shivannis/xandr-docs-public/xandr-docs/articles/monetize/curator-bid-error-report.md

-The **Curator Bid Error Report** helps you gain insight into rejected demand through a randomly selected set of 5% of the errors logged on the Xandr platform.
+The **Curator Bid Error Report** helps you gain insight into rejected demand through a randomly selected set of 5% of the errors logged on the Microsoft Advertising platform.
 Error Count has been multiplied by 100 to account for the 5% sampling.
 You can use this report to troubleshoot sell-side and buy-side settings that result in auction errors that block spend.
 The goal is to help you eliminate the error in